 Resurrection - The Post World War II Zeiss Companies East And West:

-After the war the “Zeiss Stiftung von Jena” was established at Heidenheim, with the “Opton-Optische Werstatte Oberkochen GmbH” factory located at Oberkochen on the banks of the Kocher River near the city of Stuttgart in the State of Baden-Württemberg.
+While Carl Zeiss Jena was reorganizing under Russian control the “Zeiss Stiftung von Jena” was established at Heidenheim, with the “Opton-Optische Werstatte Oberkochen GmbH” factory located at Oberkochen on the banks of the Kocher River near the city of Stuttgart in the State of Baden-Württemberg.
 The Schott Glass Works subsidiary was located at Mainz, the capital of the State of Rhineland-Palatinate.
 The most important provisions of the organization are:

 By 1947 the enterprise at Oberkochen was doing business as “Zeiss-Opton-Optische Werstatte Oberkochen GmbH”.
 Soon, the Hensoldt facilities at Wetzlar resumed production, while microscope production resumed at the Winkel factory at Göttingen, and eyeglass production in Aalen.
 On 3 March 1948 the transfer of Zeiss Ikon headquarters from Dresden to Stuttgart was formalized.
 In 1951 the Zeiss Ikon factory facility at Stuttgart would be about doubled in size to accommodate the headquarters and production operations.

 Shortly after the war Carl Zeiss, Inc. in the United States resumed the import of products from Zeiss Jena and Zeiss Oberkochen.
 And by 1960 the U.S. based Zeiss company was again fully owned by Carl Zeiss of West Germany.
 Dr. Bauersfeld continued to work there until he passed away in 1959 at age 80!